Part 2 : Strategies for Kids and Teens with Disabilities to Confront Bullying

 • Explain the concept of bullying – what can happen, what it sounds/looks like, and make sure your kids fully understand

-• Teach them not to react – bullies feed on the reactions of others – they tend to prey on people who are vulnerable
+• Teach them not to react – bullies feed on the reactions of others – they tend to prey on vulnerable people

 • Try to establish a mentoring situation – another student who will partner with your kid – bullies tend not to be effective when peers intervene